MicrosoftDocs/globalization/globalization/input/telugu-ime.md

 ### Type with the Telugu Phonetic IME

 To type తోట, select the Telugu Phonetic IME from the system tray.
 Then type *thota* with the English keys.
 As you type, you can see how the IME turns the text into word suggestions.
 When you're finished typing, the top suggestion is the correct Telugu word.
-Press Enter to convert the English letters into Telugu script.
+Select Enter to convert the English letters into Telugu script.

 ### Type with the Telugu INSCRIPT keyboard